OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/includes/notification-hubs-send-categories-template.md

             var categories = new string[] { "World", "Politics", "Business", "Technology", "Science", "Sports"};

-            // Sending the notification as a template notification.
+            // Sending hello notification as a template notification.
 All template registrations that contain
-            // "messageParam" and the proper tags will receive the notifications.
+            // "messageParam" and hello proper tags will receive hello notifications.
             // This includes APNS, GCM, WNS, and MPNS template registrations.

             Dictionary<string, string> templateParams = new Dictionary<string, string>();